Person0Bay/Person0Bay/README.md

 - # 👋 Hi, I’m ZXCampForger
-> A senior Data Scientist from North Korea, based in P'yŏngyang
+> A senior Data Scientist from North Korea, based in Tashkent

 ## **About Me**
 Currently learning []()